 - pain anywhere in your body that was not there before your treatment

 Some types of painkiller such as paracetamol and ibuprofen are anti pyretics, meaning they bring down temperatures.
 Taking these may disguise that you have an infection.
+Taking steroids can also hide the signs of infection.

 What you can do